Pioneer-Valley-Housing-Coop/docs/one-pager.md

 Are you interested in housing that fosters community, equity, sustainability, and stewardship for generations to come?
 What about a local alternative to renting and traditional homeownership?
 We are forming a group equity housing co-op to collectively invest in ourselves, our community, and the environment.

-**Community** We aim to support resident and comunity wellbeing through balancing independence and interdependence.
+**Community** We aim to support resident and community wellbeing through balancing independence and interdependence.
 * Multiple homes clustered around shared spaces and resources
 * Engaged locally through public access spaces and events
 * Room for creative projects and businesses